 Think about Strength, Texture, and Ply

-Consider the number of plys; a higher number indicates softer and more absorbent toilet paper.
+While choosing the best toilet paper consider the number of plys; a higher number indicates softer and more absorbent toilet paper.
 Charmin Ultra Soft is famous for its plush texture and superior absorbency.

 Give it a test to ensure the texture feels soft and pleasant on the skin.
 Quilted Northern’s silky texture makes cleaning it a gentle pleasure.